1. K-State home

 • When you see a great deal, stock up!
 Raw meat freezes well when wrapped properly.

-• It’s safe to freeze meat directly in their supermarket packages, but I’d recommend putting the meat, package and all, in a freezer baggie for extra protection.
+• It’s safe to freeze meat directly in their supermarket packages.

 • Try to use the frozen meat within a couple of months to enjoy its highest quality.